eudesrodrigo/brFinance/README.md

 This package gets data from the CVM website that is periodically updated.
 [![Method to get the CVM codes and company names available.][b3]](https://www.rad.cvm.gov.br/ENETCONSULTA/frmGerenciaPaginaFRE.aspx?NumeroSequencialDocumento=100673&CodigoTipoInstituicao=2)

-After importing the package you can create a new Company object by providing the company CVM code (cod_cvm):
+After importing the package you can create a new Company object by providing the company CVM code:
 ![Creating a new object to get Petrobras' financial data.
 The package will start the web scraping process (It takes a while...).][instatiate]

 Once you have instatiated the Company object you can access its attributes.
-The reports attribute is a list of dicts with all financial statements available organized by reference date:
+The "reports" attribute is a list of dicts with all financial statements available organized by reference date:

 ![Petrobras' Income Statement dataframe (DRE)][dre]